Education in South Africa: History of ICT use in South African Education

 The early years of ICT adoption occurred from 1996 to 2000.
 During this time, some South African higher education institutions began using computers and many institutions built computer labs.
 At this time, computers were used mainly by staff, but some institutions also implemented computer-based education or computer-aided instruction for learners as well.
 This type of learning reflected behavioral philosophy and focused on drilling and practicing.
 The next phase of ICT adoption, between 2001 and 2005, saw a focus on creating more access for learners, including "basic connectivity, wired schools and educator development."^{:847} Computer use for students expanded, while staff were introduced to email and the internet.
 During this time, ICTs were most often used to find information and for word processing tasks.

 Starting around 2005-2006, ICT use within the South African student population began to include mobile phones.
 However, while students began using their mobile phones for educational purposes, institutions lagged behind and did not generally implement learning opportunities via mobile-based teaching.
 Furthermore, social media use exploded with the advent of Facebook, launched in 2005, and other sites.
 YouTube, which started around the same time as Facebook, also became an educational tool over the years.
 Instant messaging and other short message services such as Mxit, released in 2005, and WhatsApp, launched in 2014, were also adopted, mainly by students.
 Web conferencing via programs like Skype and learning management systems like Edmodo also gained popularity in South African education.

-In the 2010s decade, a few other ICTs were introduced including MELFA (Mobile E-Learning for Africa), the Dr. Maths initiative, Yoza, and M-Thuto.
+In the 2010s, a few other ICTs were introduced, including MELFA (Mobile E-Learning for Africa), the Dr. Maths initiative, Yoza, and M-Thuto.
 Each of these ICTs were focused on multilingual language learning, and the Dr. Maths initiative also supported mathematics learning.^{:8} Some teachers also mentioned referring students to Mindset, a government-developed program "which enables students to access on-line videos related to mathematics."
 As the decade progressed, education continued to embrace varying educational technologies, and with the arrival of the COVID-19 global pandemic, educational ICTs were pushed even more to the forefront of education across the world, including in South Africa.